Slide (TV series): Main

 Tammy Lane (Gracie Gilbert) is Ed's best friend, a perfectionist and hard worker.
 She's considered the "mom" of the group as she's the most responsible and careful.
 She has an eccentric dress sense and is an aspiring music journalist and frequents music gigs in the Valley.
-She initially dislikes Scarlett, as she's the complete opposite of her having labelled her a "troll" in the first episode.
-Tammy is frequently thought of as a stereotypical good girl, but occasionally attempts to break her image.
+She initially dislikes Scarlett, her complete opposite, having labelled her a "troll" in the first episode.
+Tammy is frequently thought of as a stereotypical good girl but occasionally attempts to break her image.
 She has a budding crush on Luke as he finds he also has one for her and their relationship progresses throughout the season.
 With her opening up more, she finds that she can accomplish anything that she sets her mind on, if only she were as confident as Scarlett.
 Episode 4 finds Luke getting jealous at other men watching her as they both work at a party, her being labelled a "prostitute dressed in lycra."
 They end up in the club and finally get together, much to Scarlett's jealousy.
-In episode 6, she breaks it off with Luke after she finds out he had sex with Scarlett on her couch in episode 3 and in episode 8, she exclaims her love for Ed, only to be rejected.
-In episode 10, she wants to lose her virginity after school is over, she then goes to Luke's house and loses her virginity to Ed, after he says he loves her.
-She later sneaks out and ironically has sex with Luke after he also confesses he loves her too and Eva catches them.
+In episode 6, she breaks it off with Luke after she finds out he had sex with Scarlett on her couch in episode 3 and in episode 8, she proclaims her love for Ed, only to be rejected.
+In episode 10, she wants to lose her virginity after school is over, she then goes to Luke's house and loses her virginity to Ed after he tells her he loves her.
+She later sneaks out and ironically has sex with Luke after he also confesses he loves her and Eva catches them.